Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 ### Configure Application for Your Local Environment
 - Make a local copy of the Manifest Generator Property File
-- Configure the manifestGenerate.prop file for your server
+- Configure the manifestGenerate.prop file for your environment

 ---